 Reproducibility of laboratory results and performance of diagnostic tools forms a major part of quality assurance in diagnosis, which is key to patient care.
-Dr GitHub described how, prior to the work carried out by EAIDSNet, there was no documented comparison of reproducibility of results and performance of TB diagnostics in different geographical settings.
+Dr Githui described how, priority to the work carried out by EAIDSNet, there was no documented comparison of reproducibility of results and performance of TB diagnostics in different geographical settings.
 These were determined in an East Africa Public Health Laboratory Networking Project- Operational Research (EAPHLN-OR) TB study sites in Kenya.